Cast Iron Kettle Tetsubin Gravel Turtleshell Brown

-- Do not leave water or tea in pot for extended periods of time.
+- Do not leave water or tea in pot for extended period of time.

-- Remove the lid and dry the inside completely with residual heat or a short light flame before putting it away.
-Do not touch the inside of the pot immediately after as it is very hot.
+- Remove the lid and dry the inside completely with residual heat or a short light flame before storing.
+Do not touch the interior of the hot kettle!

-- Red spots appear on the inner surface as you use it, and then a white film of hot water scale appears, but please do not rub it off.
-If a film of scale is formed, the water will remain transparent even if the inside is red, and the hot water will taste even better. *Please be assured that iron rust does not harm your body.
+- Red spots appear on the interior with continued use adn then a white film of hot water scale appears - please do not rub this off.
+If a film of scale is formed, the water will remain transparent even if the interior is red and your tea water will taste even better.
+Please be assured that iron rust does not harm your body.

-- When you want to create a unique luster While the iron kettle is still hot (such as after boiling water), gently wipe it with a tightly wrung out cloth.
+- You can create a unique luster by gently wiping it with a tightly wrung out cloth while the iron kettle is still hot (such as after boiling water).

 - If the boiled water becomes cloudy due to rust or if the boiled water has an odor, boil sencha. (after lightly rinsing the kettle, add water up to the 8th minute.
 Add about a teaspoon of sencha in a dashi or tea pack, and boil for about 30 minutes on medium heat or lower.
 At this point, you may want to remove the lid to prevent overflow of the water.
 Discard the water which may be discolored.
 Rinse lightly and boil water again one or twice before using.
 Continue to use once red rust/metal color disappears.
 The color will soften as the water boils).